audio-captioning/dcase-2020-baseline/README.md

 Welcome to the repository of the audio captioning baseline system for the DCASE challenge of 2020.

-**Currently the baseline system needs some fixes.
-Will be ready in the following days**

 Here you can find the complete code of the baseline system, consisting
 of: